 Feeding the birds:

-A problem I have: Over toward the far end, where the two trees are, I hung a bird feeder with black oil sunflower seeds about a week or so ago.
+A problem I’m having: Over toward the far end where the two trees are, I hung a bird feeder with black oil sunflower seeds about a week or so ago.
 And I have no takers!
 I have two bird baths.
 And no takers!

 I hear the birds.
 But I can’t figure out why they aren’t coming to eat the sunflower seeds.
 Thoughts?
 It is not too close to anything where a cat might lurk.

 People ask me how to create settings outside.
 Just use your gut.
 Believe me, I do a lot of moving and shifting around.
 And I will continue to as I add more things out here.

 You can have color-themed gardens or just a blast of color.
 In some of the containers against the fence, I have a white-themed and a purple-themed container.

 Occasionally a breeze brings the scent of the white and purple alyssum drifting in the air.
 Oh, I love that scent!